 NSP has been a food hub for all the North Diliwalas for years now but due to the lack of better connectivity, the rest of the city was left untouched by its magic *sad sigh*.
 But, not anymore!
 For all those travelling from North and West Delhi who actually change 3 metros to reach here can breathe a sigh of relief ‘cause with Pink Line in action, NSP’s new metro station will bring this place closer to the two interchange stations - Azadpur and Rajouri Garden.

-In simpler words, you guys will be able to save at least 30 minutes of travel time, now that is some relief!
+In simpler words, you guys will be able to save at least 30 minutes of travel time, now that’s a big relief!

 As if we didn’t have enough reasons to love this new line already, the lovelies at DMRC have given us some more!
 All the 12 stations which are now open for public use will be having screening doors and disabled friendly gates.
 You go DMRC!